BlenderAddonsArchive/render-palette/README.md

 - Enable or disable custom panels for lens properties and tracking settings.
 - Add labels to buttons to make the interface more intuitive.

-Render Palette isn't just an add-on; it's a creative companion that empowers your rendering workflow.
-Simplify intricate settings, achieve consistent results, and elevate your artistic endeavors.
-Upgrade your Blender experience today with Render Palette!

 Don't miss out on this game-changer.
 Get Render Palette now and unlock a new era of rendering possibilities in Blender.